 Swiss bureaucracy and regulations can make living in Switzerland seem restrictive, but it has become an ingrained part of the Swiss way of life.

-Beware the Swiss rubbish police
+Beware the Swiss rubbish bureaucracy

 One explanation for this is the misuse of the word translated into English as police.
 There’s the dead pets police for disposing of dead pets.
 There’s the foreign police to oversee the eligibility of foreigners to work and reside in the country.
 Checking on the correct disposal of household rubbish are the rubbish police.
-One of the most horrendous crimes that one can commit is to put out one’s rubbish in a non-approved bag.
+One of the most horrendous crimes against Swiss bureaucracy that one can commit is to put out one’s rubbish in a non-approved bag.
 The rubbish police sift through the contents of offending bags for clues to the culprit.
 Fines are quite steep.